GwynethLlewelyn/author-category-forked/readme.txt

 * Started fixing everything to become compatible with PHP 8.2 and WP 6.3.2.
 * Try to adhere to the WordPress Coding Standards as much as possible, using PHP Code Sniffer and PHP Mess Detector to properly clean up code.
+* Bumped license to GPL 3.0 (was 2.0) and added file.

  = 0.8 =
 * Added POT file for translations.